CppPhil/philslib/README.md

 include/pl/begin_end.hpp: An implementation of the non-member functions to fetch iterators.
 Also provides convenience macros to call iterator based algorithms with 'containers'.
 include/pl/begin_end_macro.hpp: Macros to facilitate definition of other macros so they must be used with a semicolon, providing a more 'natural' syntax.
 include/pl/bitmask.hpp: Macro to allow the usage of bitwise operators with scoped enums.
-include/pl/bits.hpp: Convenience function for some bitwise operations.
+include/pl/bit.hpp: Convenience function for some bitwise operations and bit_cast from C++20.
 include/pl/bswap.hpp: A portable bswap.
 include/pl/byte.hpp: A 'byte' type alias.
 include/pl/char_to_int.hpp: Function to convert a decimal 'character' value to a 'numeric' value.